 Activity Issues Transportation Increasing traffic with growth Changes to vehicles in future Affordability in maintaining the network Public transport improvements and mass rapid transit on the horizon Investment in maintenance needs to keep up with issues in parts of the district Do we need to take bolder steps are drive greater change and efficiencies through our road maintenance?
 Consider different models as current approach involves overspend Will disruptive technology change our long term strategy?
-In terms of PT and MRT we need to have nimble and adaptable solutions not locked into hard infrastructure that doesn't suit in the future Investment in footpaths - wider and smoother to suit aging population

-Activity Issues Water Supply Increasing demand and demand management Sourcing to meet demands (quality and quantity) in the future Should we be more proactive about water use?
+In terms of PT and MRT we need to have nimble and adaptable solutions not locked into hard infrastructure that doesn't suit in the future Investment in footpaths - wider and smoother to suit aging population Water Supply Increasing demand and demand management Sourcing to meet demands (quality and quantity) in the future Should we be more proactive about water use?
 Is water storage part of our long term strategy?
 Water quality and security should be our top priority (Te Mana o Te Wai) What is the impact of nitrates on source water quality?
 Water quality management - community against chlorination Governance and management structures Small stand-alone schemes unlikely to be sustainable in the long term.
 Can they continue or should amalgamation be the intention?

-Wastewater - Collection, treatment and disposal Scheme distribution/augmentation across the district Protection of water resources aligns with our top priority - Water quality and security (Te Mana o Te Wai) Environmental standards General support for centralisation; noting consideration of resilience and system failure if combined Stormwater and Land Drainage Managing flood risk; consider climate change storm intensity Protection of water resources aligns with our top priority - Water quality and security (Te Mana o Te Wai) Environmental standards Greater responsibility for stormwater consents What is Council's future role in Te Waihora - will it be greater and what will be involved (action and costs) Water Races The role of water races and future options Need to move on this for clarity Waste Management Future community expectations Governance and management structures General item affecting the others: Land availability and form of development Land availability - urban capacity model suggests there is a shortage Does more land need to be made available for development or is a change in development appropriate?
+Activity Issues Wastewater - Collection, treatment and disposal Scheme distribution/augmentation across the district Protection of water resources aligns with our top priority - Water quality and security (Te Mana o Te Wai) Environmental standards General support for centralisation; noting consideration of resilience and system failure if combined Stormwater and Land Drainage Managing flood risk; consider climate change storm intensity Protection of water resources aligns with our top priority - Water quality and security (Te Mana o Te Wai) Environmental standards Greater responsibility for stormwater consents What is Council's future role in Te Waihora - will it be greater and what will be involved (action and costs) Water Races The role of water races and future options Need to move on this for clarity Liveability Assets The scale and type of facilities required for growing areas.
+The provision of community halls and centres across the district The provision of aquatic facilities across the district Waste Management Future community expectations Governance and management structures General item affecting the others: Land availability and form of development Land availability - urban capacity model suggests there is a shortage Does more land need to be made available for development or is a change in development appropriate?
 How do we encourage greater variation in development type - will the market be interested?
 Is the current approach producing affordable housing, and affordable long term costs (including rates) Is the future of Rolleston as a 'Large Rural Town' or a 'City' with a range of housing types?
 Demographic change - need to be mindful of the type of growth - not just growth.
 Nationally growth is in the older age groups, this will happen in Selwyn too.
 Road, footpath and community facilities to suit; access to health facilities - limits growth in smaller centres.
+Financial Pressures Balancing urban and rural demand Maintaining affordability